Yaroslav-Naft/Revista-Web-App/README.md

 - In the 'Label' input field, add 'RevistaV3'.
 - Select the 'reCAPTCHA v3' type.
 - In the "Domains" input field, add 'RevistaV3', make sure to include your email address under the Owners header, and to accept the recaptcha terms of service.
-- Once you click Sumbit you will be brought to your generated Site and Secret keys.
+- Once you click Submit you will be brought to your generated Site and Secret keys.
 Copy paste them into your appsettings file.

 [Google Recaptcha](https://www.google.com/recaptcha/admin/create)